Trade and investment topics

 Identifying and seeking practical solutions to develop new areas of engagement between the two countries.

-In the 2016-17 round, we will have only one round (in previous years there has been an expression of interest and complete application phase).
-The form has been streamlined and the format is different than forms used in previous years.
-All applications must be received in Smartygrants by 4 April 2016.
+All applications must be received in Smartygrants by 19 April 2017.
 The ACC Secretariat will not accept late applications.
-You will receive acknowledgement that your application has been submitted by an automatically generated email.
-Please contact us if you have problems submitting the application online at firstname.lastname@example.org or on (02) 6261 3818 or (02) 6261 9669 before the closing date.
+You will receive acknowledgement via an automatically generated email that your application has been submitted.
+Please contact us if you have problems submitting the application online at email@example.com or on (02) 6261 3818 or (02) 6261 9669 before the closing date.

 All applicants will be advised in writing of the outcome of their application.
 Successful applicants must complete a Funding Agreement before the ACC Secretariat can issue an invoice.

-Total funding for the ACC grants program is subject to the availability of funds in 2016-17 financial year.
+Total funding for the ACC grants program is subject to the availability of funds.

 Funding is capped at $40,000 per application.
 The level of funding for an individual application may only be increased in exceptional circumstances.
 If requesting more than $40,000, applicants will need to demonstrate significant potential of the project to make a long-term positive impact on the bilateral relationship within the funding priorities of the Council.
 Applicants are strongly encouraged to consider project costs and note the assessment committee is unlikely to recommend many projects be funded over $40,000 limit.